Dwaeck/mt_fs21_ex3/README.md

     ./scripts/install_packages.sh

 Download and preprocess data:
+For this task, I've chosen a text of Charles Dickens.
+The link in download_data.sh has been changed.

     ./scripts/download_data.sh

 Train a model:
+This model will use the text of Charles Dickens to train a new model called model_new.pt.
+An additional folder for the texts will be created, called new.

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

 Generate (sample) some text from the trained model with:
+The script now works with model_new.pt rather than model.pt.
+It also contains an --input command.

     ./scripts/generate.sh